SourceDoctor/examsresult/Readme.md

 * CSV Export of School Class List
 * CSV Export of Student Results
-* CSV Export of Class Results
 * CSV Export of Exams Results
-* import Students from CSV
+* CSV Export of Timeperiod/Schoolyear Results

 * "what if Simulation" (what happens if Student has in next Test(s) this result(s)?)